Together.

 Calling all El Paso families (near and far)!

-Tickets are $150 per person and can be reserved NOW on the website.
+Tickets are $175 per person and can be reserved NOW on the Taft-Diaz website or by navigating to the tickets tab here.
 Don't miss out – space is limited!
 A portion of this dinner will go to El Pasoans Fighting Hunger Food Bank.

 “Family meal is an important part of the day for restaurants.
 It is a way to bond with your family away from home.
 This benefit dinner, in turn, is meant to transform that experience and help our extended migrant families.
 El Paso is one part of a large international and bi-national metropolis encompassing Ciudad Juarez, Mexico, and Las Cruces, New Mexico.
 What affects one family affects all,” says Mixtli Chef Rico Torres.